etishor/etishor.github.io/_posts/2007-12-06-myweather-widget.md

 Also the part where you search for the city could be added as a control for the widget but i didn't relay need it to be .

-MyWeather plugin's <a title="MyWeather" href="http://www.thedeveloperinside.com/blog/myweather-20-released/">homepage</a>.
+MyWeather plugin's [homepage][1].

 ### Update

-If you have multiple users with different credentials on your blog and you are the only administrator you can restrict the access to myWeather plugin administration interface by changing the function <em>myweather_to_admin()</em> to look like this (use 10 instead of 1 for required level) :
+If you have multiple users with different credentials on your blog and you are the only administrator you can restrict the access to myWeather plugin administration interface by changing the function **myweather_to_admin()** to look like this (use 10 instead of 1 for required level) :

 {% highlight php linenos %}
 function myweather_to_admin() {